zainzafarpro/reactjs/README.md

 useEffect() is also a react hook and this is also a plain javascript function at the end.
 To import this hook in our project we have to do a named import
 `import {useEffect} from "react";`. useEffect hook takes 2 arguments.
 1st a callback function and 2nd a dependency array `useEffect( () => {}, [])`.
 useEffect is called when our component is fully loaded and rendered.
 So whatever we pass inside useEffect's callback function it will be called after the component is rendered.
-2nd argument is a dependency array in which we pass the dependency, it means now useEffect is dependent on the element which is passed inside the 2nd argument array, whenever the dependency changes useEffect will be called. if we pass nothing then it will be dependent on the component and now useEffect is called whenever the component is rendered.
+2nd argument is a dependency array in which we pass the dependency, it means now useEffect is dependent on the element which is passed inside the 2nd argument array, whenever the dependency changes useEffect will be called. if we pass nothing then it will be dependent on the component and now useEffect is called whenever the component is rendered or re-rendered.
 >2nd argument is a option argument.